caraya/vtt-demos/video_captioning.md

 ## Building the tracks
 We can build our caption file using the text above as an example, and this is the most common way to caption a video for accessibility.

 We can also build multiple caption tracks as well as a variety of other tracks.
-Most polyfills will support a subset of the full VTT specification, Playr, the polyfill I've selected for these examples, supports both captions and chapter tracks.
+Most polyfills will support a subset of the full VTT specification, Playr, the polyfill I've selected for these examples, supports captions, descriptions and chapter tracks.

 ## Getting the captions to work